mercadopago/devsite-docs/guides/adobe-commerce/installation-composer.en.md

 # Installation via Composer

-To install the Mercado Pago module in Adobe Commerce (Magento) via Composer, you must follow these steps:
+To install the Mercado Pago module in Adobe Commerce via Composer, you must follow these steps:

-1. In your terminal, execute this command to download the Adobe Commerce (Magento) module using Composer:
+1. In your terminal, execute this command to download the Adobe Commerce module using Composer:

 ```
 composer require mercadopago/adb-payment